dweissner/dweissner.github.io/_posts/2026-01-25-AWS-Pricing-Strategy-Ripple.md

     <img src="{{ site.url }}{{ site.baseurl }}/images/2026-01-25-AWSquote5.png" alt="AWSquote5" style="width: 300px; height: auto; flex-shrink: 0;">
 </div>

 AWS immediately saw great success with over [12,000 developers signing up for S3 by the end of the day it was released](https://fortune.com/longform/amazon-web-services-ceo-adam-selipsky-cloud-computing/) and Amazon reported in their 2006 annual report that [over 240,000 developers worked with AWS by the end of the first year](https://s2.q4cdn.com/299287126/files/doc_financials/annual/2006AnnualReport.pdf).
-The AWS Start-up Tour launched in 2008 with the following [announcement](https://aws.amazon.com/about-aws/whats-new/2008/08/14/aws-start-up-tour/?utm_source=chatgpt.com):
+Amazon launched the AWS Start-up Tour in 2008 with the following [announcement](https://aws.amazon.com/about-aws/whats-new/2008/08/14/aws-start-up-tour/?utm_source=chatgpt.com):

 <div style="font-size: .7em; font-weight: 500; padding-left: 25px; padding-right: 25px; margin: 15px;">
     The 2008 AWS Start-Up Tour is set to take off September 3rd.
 We invite all start-up leaders and entrepreneurs to join us for these half-day events to learn how AWS empowers entrepreneurship, innovation and sustainable growth.
 Join us in San Francisco, Palo Alto, Boston, New York, Austin, Salt Lake City, Los Angeles, Seattle, Toronto, London, and Amsterdam.